tinybooks/tinybooks.github.io/_posts/2015-09-20-hello-world.md

 layout: post
 title: "Hello, World!"
 date: 2015-09-20 14:00:00
+author: Christopher Murphy
 categories: jekyll update
 summary: This is the summary of the post, I believe.
 Are we using this summary anywhere?
 If so, should it be the first paragraph?
+If not, can we delete this summary from the YAML front matter?
 image: hello-world.png
 imagealt: Hello, World!
 [Detail]
 ---